RotorHazard/RotorHazard/doc/Hardware and Software Setup Instructions.md

 2. Create a database called 'vtx'

-3. Create the tables and their columns as noted in [Database Structure.md](Database%20Structure.md)
+3. Tables and columns will be created through the web interface.

 ### Raspberry Pi Delta5 Code